djstrikanova/nft-indexer/README.md

 Step 3: Analyze Images

-nft_huggingface_analyze.py is executed to generate annotations for each unqiue IPFS hash discovered which had it's image downloaded.
+nft_huggingface_analyze.py is executed to generate annotations for each unique IPFS hash discovered which had it's image downloaded.
 All annotations are stored in the "hash_table" in pgsql with their respective IPFS hash.

 ## Storage